cobalt-sv/flying-chess-game/README.md

 ## **Game introduction and rules**
 ### Map ###
-● The map is randomly generated, and here are the results of opening the game five times
+● The map is randomly generated, and here are the results of opening the game five times.
 ![image](https://github.com/cobalt-sv/flying-chess-game/blob/main/img/screenshot_01_A.png)![image](https://github.com/cobalt-sv/flying-chess-game/blob/main/img/screenshot_02_B.png)![image](https://github.com/cobalt-sv/flying-chess-game/blob/main/img/screenshot_03_C.png)![image](https://github.com/cobalt-sv/flying-chess-game/blob/main/img/screenshot_04_D.png)![image](https://github.com/cobalt-sv/flying-chess-game/blob/main/img/screenshot_05_E.png)

-● 这是一个双人游戏，需要两位玩家来分别扮演A与B。
+● This is A two-player game that requires two players to play A and B respectively.

 ### PlayerA ###
 ![image](https://github.com/cobalt-sv/flying-chess-game/blob/main/img/playerA_A.png)
 ### PlayerB ###
 ![image](https://github.com/cobalt-sv/flying-chess-game/blob/main/img/playerB_B.png)

-● 游戏开始后请按A键掷骰子，骰子的点数是0到6（0到6随机抽取数字，是有可能抽到0的，随机到的数字就是玩家本轮可以行走的步数）
+● After the game starts, please press the A key to roll the dice, the number of dice is 0 to 6 (0 to 6 random draw numbers, it is possible to draw 0, the random number is the number of steps that the player can walk this round)

-● 地图上有一些特殊的格子，他们分别有着不同的功能：
+● There are some special grids on the map, each with a different function:
 ### Switch Grid ###
 Has the function of allowing player A to switch positions with player B